French battleship Richelieu: British attack on 8 July 1940 and repairs

 The component of Catapult that targeted Richelieu consisted of the carrier Hermes, which joined the cruisers and Dorsetshire off Dakar.
 On 4 July, the day after the British had attacked Mers-el-Kébir, Plançon ordered the submarines and to attack Dorsetshire while it cruised off the port.
 He also instructed the coastal batteries to open fire if she closed to within 15 km, though Dorsetshire remained at a distance.
 Marzin moved Richelieu to a position near the island of Gorée, pointed south so that the ship's main battery could aim at any vessels that approached Dakar.
 The British had intended to send Force H to Dakar after the attack on Mers-el-Kébir, but the need to return to destroy Dunkerque forced the British to resort to Hermes; on 7 July, the sloop was sent to contact Plançon and issue the ultimatum to either surrender his ship to British control or be sunk.

 Marzin prepared his ship to sortie the next morning; he intended to use the eight rounds loaded in his main guns to attack Hermes.
 Other forces in Dakar were put on alert and Le Héros again sortied to assist in the attack.
-While the French preparations were ongoing, the British sent a motorboat from Milford to drop four depth charges under Richelieus stern to disable her screws, though this attempt failed.
+While the French preparations were ongoing, the British sent a motorboat from Milford to drop four depth charges under Richelieu's stern to disable her screws, though this attempt failed.
 At 04:15, a group of Swordfish launched from Hermes as Richelieu was about to get underway.
 One of their torpedoes struck the ship aft on the starboard side and tore a hole that was 9.3 by 8.5 m between the propeller shafts.
 The resulting shock disabled many of the ship's systems.
 Two of her fire control directors were knocked off their tracks, the starboard propeller shafts were bent, and the blast caused significant flooding.
 Damage control teams pumped fuel out of the bunkers to counteract the loss of buoyancy aft and the ship was towed into port for repairs.
 Anti-torpedo nets were set up around the vessel, which had taken on some 2400 t of water and at low tide rested on the harbor bottom.